unaguil/nu3a/README.md

 * Triangle drawing test

 		java -cp dist/nu3a-1.0.jar examples.BasicTest

-* A more complex scene.
+* A more complex scene
- * Press L to set light on/off.
- * Mouse click to select an object and show its bounding box.
- * Use cursors to move the box.

 		java -cp dist/nu3a-1.0.jar examples.SceneTest

+	* Press L to set light on/off
+ 	* Use + and - to increase or reduce the spot light angle
+ 	* Mouse click to select an object and show its bounding box
+ 	* Use cursors to move the nearest box

 License
 -------